Saint Croix Island, Maine: Settlement by Europeans

 The French noble Pierre Dugua, Sieur de Mons, established a settlement on Saint Croix Island in June 1604 under the authority of Henry IV, King of France.
 This outpost was one of the first attempts by France at year-round colonization in the territory they called l'Acadie.
-Earlier attempts at Charlesbourg-Royal in 1541 by Jacques Cartier, at Sable Island in 1598 by Marquis de La Roche-Mesgouez, and at Tadoussac, Quebec in 1600 by François Gravé Du Pont, had failed.
+Earlier attempts at Charlesbourg-Royal in 1541 by Jacques Cartier, at Sable Island in 1598 by Marquis de La Roche-Mesgouez, and at Tadoussac, Quebec, in 1600 by François Gravé Du Pont, had failed.

 Cartographer Samuel de Champlain was part of the Dugua expedition and settlement on the small river island in 1604.
-During the first winter there more than half the settlers had perished due to a "land-sickness" believed to be scurvy.
-The following spring, Champlain and François Gravé Du Pont moved the settlement to a new location on the southern shore of the Bay of Fundy Champlain had found during a shoreline reconnaissance there for a more suitable site.
-Called Port-Royal, it became the first permanent European settlement in New France.
-In 1607 Champlain left for France, never to return to Acadia again.
-However, in 1608, Champlain set sail in his third voyage from France to establish a settlement on a site on the Saint Lawrence River that later became Québec.
+During the first winter there, 35 of the 79 settlers perished due to a "land-sickness" believed to be scurvy.
+The following spring, Champlain and François Gravé Du Pont moved the settlement to a new location on the southern shore of the Bay of Fundy.
+Champlain had found the site during a shoreline reconnaissance for a more suitable site.
+Called Port-Royal, it became the first European settlement in New France.
+In 1607, Champlain left for France, never to return to Acadia again.
+However, in 1608, Champlain set sail in his third voyage from France to establish a settlement on a site on the Saint Lawrence River that later became Québec; it became the first permanent European settlement in New France.

 In October 1613, after having burned the French mission at Mount Desert Island, Samuel Argall went on to burn the old French buildings that remained on Sainte-Croix before he moved on to raid Port Royal.